JT-ZW/fintech-talazo/README.md

 # Flask Application

-This is a simple Flask application that demonstrates the basic structure and functionality of a web application using Flask.
+This is a simple Flask application that helps demonstrate the basic structure and functionality of a web application using Flask.

 ## Project Structure